OpenSwitchNOS/openswitch-ops-docs/ops-release-process.md

 #### Release Branch Quality Checkpoint
 Release Branch Pull + 2 weeks (release branch):

-For the release to occur, all Critical and High severity defects identified as critical to the release must be fixed for supported features.
-Potential new release critical & high severity issues are first to get fixed on the release branch, and then are to be merged to the master branch.
+For the release to occur, all Critical and High severity defects identified as critical to the release ("release stoppers") must be fixed for supported features.
+Release critical & high severity issues are first to be fixed on the release branch, and then are to be merged to the master branch.
 Periodic builds and release candidate builds on the release branch and additional quality checkpoints will be used if necessary to achieve the required quality.

 #### Community Release Ready
 Successful Quality Checkpoint + 1 week (release branch)